Weakly-Supervised Surface Crack Segmentation by Generating Pseudo-Labels using Localization with a Classifier and Thresholding: Introduction

 \section{Introduction}

-Cracks are a type of surface defect and present an indication of structural stress in artefacts within the built-environment, often indicating failure.
+Cracks are a type of surface defect and present an indication of structural stress in artifacts within the built environment, often indicating failure.
 If left untreated, cracks can grow in size and may pose a risk to those structures.
-This is becoming evermore important as roads, buildings and bridges are used beyond their lifespan and lack the required maintenance \cite{2020COVID19Impacts, homer2018ThousandsMiles}.
-Much research within this space has focused on classification and segmentation of surface cracks, however the majority of those works published make use of supervised learning \cite{inoue2019DeploymentConsciousa, liu2019DeepCrackDeepa,konig2021OptimizedDeep}.
+This is becoming ever more important as roads, buildings, and bridges are used beyond their lifespan and lack the required maintenance \cite{2020COVID19Impacts, homer2018ThousandsMiles}.
+Much research within this space has focused on the classification and segmentation of surface cracks, however, the majority of those works published make use of supervised learning \cite{inoue2019DeploymentConsciousa, liu2019DeepCrackDeepa,konig2021OptimizedDeep}.
 A prevalent issue with supervised learning is that the manual creation of annotations can take up a large amount of time, especially when annotations for segmentation are performed on a pixel level \cite{inoue2020CrackDetection}.
-Recent research has found a way around this problem in the form of using semi or weakly supervised learning.
+Recent research has found a way around this problem in the form of using semi or weakly-supervised learning.
 Using those methods, the required effort to label images has been reduced significantly as images only using classification labels, images containing rough annotations, or datasets with a small labeled subset can be used to train methods to perform segmentation.
 Early algorithms in this space did not include automated learning or used handcrafted features to segment cracks.
 Examples include basic mathematical morphology \cite{tanaka1998CrackDetection}, thresholding \cite{oliveira2009AutomaticRoad}, edge detection \cite{zhao2010ImprovementCanny} and Wavelet decomposition \cite{wang2007WaveletBasedPavement} to segment surface cracks from their background.
 The issue with some of those more traditional methods is that whilst they perform well in segmenting cracks, they also segment background regions.
-This is due to the fact that a majority of cracks are darker than their surroundings, leading to darker, non-crack spots incorrectly being segmented.
-Learning based methods, especially deep learning methods, have followed those traditional approaches and shown much better performance and adaptability to crack features.
-This started with some works performing a pixelwise classification \cite{fan2018AutomaticPavementa, inoue2019DeploymentConsciousa} and later switched to using purpose built segmentation architectures \cite{jenkins2018DeepConvolutionala, liu2019DeepCrackDeepa, konig2021OptimizedDeep}.
+This is because a majority of cracks are darker than their surroundings, leading to darker, non-crack spots incorrectly being segmented.
+Learning-based methods, especially deep learning methods, have followed those traditional approaches and shown much better performance and adaptability to crack features.
+This started with some works performing a pixel-wise classification \cite{fan2018AutomaticPavementa, inoue2019DeploymentConsciousa} and later switched to using purpose-built segmentation architectures \cite{jenkins2018DeepConvolutionala, liu2019DeepCrackDeepa, konig2021OptimizedDeep}.
 However, a common drawback of those deep learning methods is that they require large amounts of labeled data to train, before subsequently being used to perform inference on novel data.